-NBTY organizes its business into four operating segments: Wholesale, North American Retail, European Retail, and Direct Response/E-Commerce.
-The company get the bulk of its revenues from its wholesale operations.
 Unlike many of its competitors that rely upon third-party manufacturers, the company actually manufactures 90% of the nutritional supplements that it sells and also serves as a third-party manufacturer of private-label products for a broad range of retailers.

 Sales and Marketing

-NTBY markets its products through print, media, and cooperative advertising and also through radio, television and internet advertising.
+The company markets its products through print, media, and cooperative advertising and also through radio, television and internet advertising.
 In the UK and Ireland, Holland & Barrett advertises on television.
 Holland & Barrett, GNC (UK) and Nature's Way advertise in national newspapers and conduct sales promotions.
 In addition, Holland & Barrett, GNC (UK) and De Tuinen each publish their own magazine with articles and promotional materials.

 Solgar and GNC (UK) advertise in magazines and conducts sales promotions.
 In Canada, SISU advertises in trade journals and magazines.
 Vita Health advertises in newspapers, trade publications and magazines, and operates websites.

-Wal-Mart accounted for 11% of the company's total sales in fiscal 2014.
+Wal-Mart accounted for 11% of the company's total sales in fiscal 2015.
 Other major customers include Costco, CVS, Walgreens, Kroger, and Target.
-NBTY spent $203 million on advertising in 2014, up 7% from $164 million in 2013.

-NBTY has grown big and strong as the entire natural products industry has boomed, but a steady diet of acquisitions has supplemented its growth.
-NBTY's sales are still heavily concentrated in the US and UK.
+The company's sales are still heavily concentrated in the US and UK.
 It has plans to deepen its presence in emerging international markets where the growing amount of consumer income can be used to alleviate nutritional deficiencies.